A Comprehensive Review of Few-shot Action Recognition: Background

-The HMDB51 dataset~\cite{kuehne2011hmdb} is a prominent benchmark for human action recognition in video sequences, containing 6,766 video clips categorized into 51 distinct action classes.
+\textbf{HMDB51. } The HMDB51 dataset~\cite{kuehne2011hmdb} is a prominent benchmark for human action recognition in video sequences, containing 6,766 video clips categorized into 51 distinct action classes.
 Each video clip in HMDB51 is collected from a diverse set of sources, including movies, public databases, and YouTube, ensuring a wide variety of scenarios, backgrounds, and camera motions.
 The few-shot benchmark established by ARN is structured with a division of 64 action classes and 4280 videos for training, 12 classes and 1194 videos for validation, and 24 classes and 1292 videos for testing.

-\subsubsection{Kinetics}
+\textbf{Kinetics.}

 The Kinetics dataset~\cite{carreira2017kinetics} is one of the most comprehensive and influential benchmarks for human action recognition, consisting of 306245 high-quality video clips.
 The dataset has been released in several versions, including Kinetics-400~\cite{kay2017kinetics-400}, Kinetics-600~\cite{carreira2018kinetics-600}, and Kinetics-700~\cite{carreira2019kinetics-700}, the new version increases the number of classes and video samples to enhance the dataset's comprehensiveness.
 The few-shot benchmark proposed by CMN~\cite{zhu2018CMN} includes 100 randomly selected classes from the Kinetics dataset, with each class containing 100 examples.
 These 100 classes are divided into 64/12/24 non-overlapping classes with 6400/1200/2400 videos designated for the training set, validation set, and test set respectively.
+Figure~\ref{fig:performance} displays the performance trends of state-of-the-art methods over the years.